CombineWrapper

 Swift

-public func eventPublisher(for eventType: DatasyncEventType = .valueChange, childrenConstraint: DatasyncChildrenConstraint = .all, file: StaticString = #fileID, line: UInt = #line) -> AnyPublisher<DatasyncEvent, WebcomError>
+public func eventPublisher(for eventType: DatasyncEventType = .valueChange, childrenConstraint: DatasyncChildrenConstraint = .all, file: StaticString = #fileID, line: UInt = #line) -> AnyPublisher<DatasyncEvent, WebcomError>Parameters

 Return Value